jgaurilo/SmokeScreen/README.md

 * Settings -> Library -> Empty trash automatically after every scan
 * Settings -> Library -> Allow media deletion

-If you've created new libraries or modified the paths in existing libraries in Plex, cancel the scans the Plex initiates automatically.
+If you've created new libraries or modified the paths in existing libraries in Plex, cancel the scans that Plex initiates automatically, as they may cause excessive API usage.
 We will rescan everything once we're done configuring the other software.

 # Sonarr and Radarr Configuration
 To use Sonarr/Radarr without the local cache, set the two variables in the configuration `$sonarrenabled` and `$radarrenabled` = 0.
 Sonarr and Radarr should be configured to use `$mediadir/$media_shows` and `$mediadir/$media_movie` as the root folders for all series/movies.
 Be warned that excessive scanning by Sonarr/Radarr can lead to 24H bans by Google.